denten-books/plain-text/2-surface.md

 report of Muskets, an any instruments of like nature [@bacon_advancement_1987, 266].

-Although the discovery of binary arithmetic rightly belongs to Gottfried Leibniz, who, influenced by hexagrams in the *I Ching*, articulated his own system in his *Explication de l'Arithmétique Binaire* (written in 1679 and published in 1703) [@leibnitz_explication_1703], Bacon should take the credit for articulating a system for fixed-length binary encoding.
-His "two-fold difference" did have the effect of enabling humans to "express and signify" thoughts at virtually "any distance and place."
-The fixed-length property of Bacon's cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications [@jennings_annotated_2004].
-Baudot and the related Murray alphabets [^ln1-murray] were designed specifically with automation in mind.
-Both being fixed-length alphabets, the Baudot in particular did away with the "unison" signal that separated letters in Morse, since the signals could be divided into letters by count (every five codes representing a single character).
-Additionally, the Murray code was more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln1-zero] The signal for "zero" in Morse code occupied 22 measures.
-By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into "figure" or "capital letter" states (for the total of ten units) [@murray_setting_1905; @beauchamp_history_2001 380-397].

-![Murray Keyboard Perforator, 1905.
-Note the QWERTY arrangement of the keys [@murray_setting_1905].](images/murray-keyboard.png)

-As the volume of transmissions increased, human operators were simply not fast enough to keep up with the demand of encoding and decoding messages into and from Morse code.
-The rise of printing telegraphs answered the demand of increased information exchange.
-The great variety of printing telegraph designs at the turn of the twentieth century all attempted to solve the problem of automating the encoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables]

-Donald Murray, the entrepreneur and the inventor of the popular Murray telegraph, writes: "It is the object of machine telegraphy not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
-Baudot's and Murray's codes were not only shorter, they were simpler and less error-prone, resulting in less complicated and more durable devices.
-By the end of the nineteenth century a number of devices were in use internationally, making it possible to decouple the real-time encoding of text into code from the operation of the machine.
-A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.
+Writing at the dawn of the Enlightenment, Bacon perceived the essence of
+telegraphy: to express and to signify the intentions of the human mind at a distance.

 ### A. Teletype, 1910--1964.

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled "Controller."
 "My invention relates to all controllers," Goldberg writes.
-Furthermore, the object of his invention is "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+Furthermore, the object of his invention was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
 Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet"  [@goldberg_controller_1915].
 Rather than using ticker tape, Goldberg uses perforations that form letters.
 On